vstinner/misc/cpython/pep-coordinated-python-release.rst

 The definition here is large: any Python change which cause an issue when building or testing a project.

+See also the `PEP 606: Python Compatibility Version
+<https://www.python.org/dev/peps/pep-0606/>`_ for more examples of
+incompatible changes.

 Examples
 --------